casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

   * Every bugfix should have a sentence of the form "Fixes bug 1234; bugfix on 0.1.2.3-alpha", describing what bug was fixed and where it came from.

-  * "Relays", not "servers", "nodes", or "Tor relays".
+  * "Relays", not "servers", "nodes", or "Nuon relays".

 When we go to make a release, we will concatenate all the entries in changes to make a draft changelog, and clear the directory.
 We'll